openedx/edx-documentation/en_us/shared/exercises_tools/iframe.rst

 Create an IFrame Tool
 ****************************

-To add an exercise or tool in an iframe, you create an iframe HTML component and add the URL of the page that contains the exercise or tool to the component.
+To add an exercise or tool in an iframe, you create an iframe Text component and add the URL of the page that contains the exercise or tool to the component.
 You can also add text and images both before and after the iframe.